egnartsZ/eldar_exact/README.md

 * If `ignore_case` is True, the documents "Movie" and "movie" will be matched.
 If False, only "movie" will be matched.
 * If `ignore_accent` is True, the documents "mövie" will be matched.
-* If `match_word` is True, the document will be tokenized and the query terms will have to match exactly.
+* If `exact_match` is True, the document will be tokenized and the query terms will have to match exactly.
 If set to False, the documents "movies" and "movie" will be matched.
 Setting this option to True may slow down the query.
+* If `lemma_match` is True, the document and query will be lemmatized and punctuation will be ignored.
+If set to True, the documents "be a wizard" and "is a wizard" will be matched

+There are two types of queries:
+* SearchQuery will return a list of match objects containing indices of all matched elements of the document
+* Query will return a boolean if document contain the query

 ### Wildcards

-Queries also support `*` as wildcard character.
+All queries also support `*` as wildcard character.
 Wildcard matches any number (including none) of alphanumeric characters.

 ```python
 from eldar_extended import Query